 Table of Contents

-Whether you have a heart mate or just a friend who means a lot, a sweet treat for Valentine’s Day is always welcomed.
+Whether you have a heartmate or just a friend who means a lot, a sweet treat for Valentine’s Day is always welcomed.
 Chocolates usually are the go-to choice.
 I mean, they are delicious, but I love to mix things up with different sweet treats.
 Marshmallows are one of those items that hardly anyone takes the time to make at home.
-I’m sure many of you are scoffing at the idea – I mean, come on, who is going to make marshmallows?!
-YOU ARE!
+I’m sure many of you are scoffing at the idea.
+Come on, who is going to make marshmallows?!
+You are!
 When homemade, these seriously are almost a dessert in themselves, decadent and delicious.
-Beware: you don’t necessarily think of the flavor when eating a storebought version.
+Beware: you don’t necessarily think of the flavor when eating a store-bought version.
 So when you bite into one that’s homemade, you will be in awe of the delicious taste!

-You can make these any size, shape or flavor.
-Add peppermint at Christmas (it’s great in hot cocoa) or try some flavor of your own!
+You can make these in any size, shape, or flavor.
+Add peppermint marshmallows at Christmas (it’s great in hot cocoa), or try some flavor of your own!
 At Valentine’s, these heart shapes dipped in chocolate are a hit and will melt anyone’s heart!

 Watch how to make these Valentine’s Day marshmallows: